Wyntuition/jekyll-now/_posts/2018-04-12-state-of-containers-in-federal.md

 ## Motivations:

-There are many motivations behind wanting these big changes.
+There are many motivations behind wanting these big changes, including the following.

 ### Choice

   - Use any cloud
-  - No lock-in
+  - No cloud/vendor lock-in
   - Risk mitigation
-  - Future-proof investment
+  - Future-proof investments

 ### Security